Roger Zelazny: Biography

-Personal life
+Personal life and death

-Zelazny was married twice, first to Sharon Steberl in 1964 (divorced, no children), and then to Judith Alene Callahan in 1966.
-Prior to this he was engaged to folk singer Hedy West for six months from 1961 to 1962.
-Roger and Judith had two sons, Devin and Trent (an author of crime fiction), and a daughter, Shannon.
-At the time of his death, Roger and Judith were separated and he was living with author Jane Lindskold.
+Zelazny was married twice—first to Sharon Steberl in 1964 (divorced, no children), and then to Judith Alene Callahan in 1966.
+Before this period, he was engaged to folk singer Hedy West for six months from 1961 to 1962.
+Roger and Judith had two sons, Devin and Trent (who was an author of crime fiction, deceased), and a daughter, Shannon.
+At the time of his death, Roger and Judith were separated, and he was living with author Jane Lindskold.

 Raised as a Catholic by his parents, Zelazny later declared himself a lapsed Catholic and remained that way for the rest of his life.
 "I did have a strong Catholic background, but I am not a Catholic.
 Somewhere in the past, I believe I answered in the affirmative once for strange and complicated reasons.
 But I am not a member of any organized religion."

-Zelazny died in Santa Fe on June 16, 1995, of kidney failure associated with cancer.
-At the time of his death, he had been a twenty-year resident of Santa Fe.
+Zelazny died, aged 58, in Santa Fe on June 16, 1995, of kidney failure secondary to colorectal cancer.
+At the time of his death, he had been a resident of Santa Fe for twenty years.

 Themes

 In his stories, Zelazny frequently portrayed characters from myth, depicted in the modern or a future world.
-Zelazny included many anachronisms, such as cigarette-smoking and references to modern drama, in his work.
-His crisp, minimalistic dialogue also seems to be somewhat influenced by the style of wisecracking hardboiled crime authors, such as Raymond Chandler or Dashiell Hammett.
-The tension between the ancient and the modern, surreal and familiar was what drove most of his work.

-A very frequent motif in Zelazny's work is immortality or people who (have) become gods (as well as gods who have turned into people).
-The mythological traditions his fiction borrowed from include:
+Mythological traditions that his fiction borrowed from include the following: